How to Reinforce the Wrist of a Rifle Stock | MidwayUSA Gunsmithing

 Quick Summary

-The wrist is the weakest part of a rifle stock.
-Reinforce it by drilling a hole and inserting a 1/4-inch threaded steel rod secured with two-part epoxy.
-Ensure wood grain flows lengthwise through the wrist for maximum strength.
+Reinforce the weakest part of a rifle stock, the wrist, by using a 1/4-inch threaded steel rod and two-part epoxy.
+Ensure wood grain flows through the wrist for maximum strength.
+This technique, demonstrated by master gunsmith Larry Potterfield, prevents or repairs breaks and enhances stock durability.

 Chapters